Metal Building Delivery Day

 The truck driver will not have the necessary equipment with him to unload the building.
 It is the customers' responsibility to make sure the needed equipment is available on the day of delivery.
 A variety of equipment can be used to unload, but must have a minimum fork spread of 4' and a minimum lift capacity of 4,000 lbs.

-Due to the fragile nature of insulation, if insulation is a part of the project, it will be delivered separately from the building and usually arrives later in the day.
+Due to the fragile nature of insulation, if insulation is a part of the project, it will be delivered separately from the building and usually arrives later in the day or at a future specified date.
 It is the customers' responsibility to unload the insulation, as the driver is not responsible for unloading.